GeniSysAI/NLU/README.md

 You can see that the example above was not in the training data, but the AI was still able to classify and respond correctly.

+# Stay Tuned!!

+There are more features from my original version that are still yet to be implemented plus some other cool features, pluse the combined system of all three GeniSys AI repos.

 # Contributing
 Please read [CONTRIBUTING.md](https://github.com/GeniSysAI/NLU/blob/master/CONTRIBUTING.md "CONTRIBUTING.md") for details on our code of conduct, and the process for submitting pull requests to us.